Kumaon division: British Raj

-Later, the region was annexed by the British.
-In 1815 the Kumaon region was joined with the eastern half of the Garhwal region as a chief-commissionership on the non-regulation system, also known as the Kumaon Province.
+The region was annexed by the British East India Company in 1815, and the Kumaon region was joined with the eastern half of the Garhwal region as a chief-commissionership on the non-regulation system, also known as the Kumaon Province.
+It was part of the Ceded and Conquered Provinces.
 It was governed for seventy years by three administrators, Mr. Traill, Mr. J. H. Batten and Sir Henry Ramsay.

 There was widespread opposition against British rule in various parts of Kumaon.
 The Kumaoni people especially Champawat District rose in rebellion against the British during the Indian Rebellion of 1857 under the leadership of the members like Kalu Singh Mahara.
 In 1891 the division was composed of the three districts of Kumaon, Garhwal and the Tarai; but the two districts of Kumaon and the Tarai were subsequently redistributed and renamed after their headquarters, Nainital and Almora.

 The area received international attention after the publication of Man-Eaters of Kumaon, by Jim Corbett, the noted hunter and conservationist, describing the author's trials seeking out and killing man-eating tigers.
-Animals like the Champawat Tiger and the Chowgarh Tigers plagued the area for many years, with the former estimated to have killed over four hundred humans by herself, in Nepal and then Kumaon, in the years 1920–28.
+Animals like the Champawat Tiger and the Chowgarh Tigers plagued the area for many years, with the former estimated to have killed over four hundred humans by herself, in Nepal and then Kumaon, in the years 1920–1928.

 Mahatma Gandhi's advent sounded a death knell for the British in Kumaon.
 People now aware of the excesses of British Raj became defiant of it and played an active part in the Indian Struggle for Independence.
 While staying in Kumaon for 12 days, recovering from the rigors of imprisonment, Gandhi wrote Anashakti Yoga, his commentary on the Gita.

 Gandhi was revered in these parts and on his call the struggle of Salam Saliya Satyagraha led by Ram Singh Dhoni was started which shook the very roots of British rule in Kumaon.

 Many people died in the Saalam Satyagraha due to police brutality.
 Gandhi named it the Bardoli of Kumaon an allusion to the Bardoli Satyagrah.
 Many Kumaonis also joined the Indian National Army led by Netaji Subhash Chandra Bose.